 Following 2010′s retrofit competion and drawing inspiration from the classic Georgian and Regency terraces of the 18th and 19th century, the 2011 competition invited architects to challenge conventional thinking and design Tomorrow’s Townhouse with interiors that allow occupants to maintain a 21st Century lifestyle as they grow older.

 Santiago, designed by father and son team Alex and Edward King, was voted the winner from a shortlist of five schemes and was one of the three Show Houses within the 2012 Ideal Home Show Village at Earls Court.

 The 2012 competition – Tomorrow’s Smart:Home- challenged architects to design integrated, inter-operable solutions that demonstrate the application of digital monitoring and intelligent control systems in the home.
 From a short-list of six exemplary schemes the readers of The Sunday Times voted Pentan Partnership’s SML Home as their winning design.

 In response to the Future Homes Commission report “Building the Homes and Communities Britain Needs” (October 2012) which called for a design competition for a flexible home that meets consumer needs and can be replicated at scale, the 2013 competition in partnership with Homebase, BRE, The New Homes Marketing Board challenged architects to design “Britain’s Future Home.”

 It is planned that the winning design “Lifetime dwelle.ing” will be built by the Habitat First Group on their Lower Mill Estate.

-The 2014 Awards, including this year’s design competition for “EcoHaus”, are now open for entries and the winning and commended designs will be announced at a presentation luncheon at The London Marriott Grosvenor Square on Friday 19 September.
+The winning and commended designs for the 2014 Awards and the “EcoHaus” design competition will be announced at a presentation luncheon at The London Marriott, Grosvenor Square on Friday 19 September.
 Join us in celebrating design excellence.